jbcodeforce/aws-studies/docs/playground/gettingstarted.md

 # Getting started

-General [AWS console](https://us-west-1.console.aws.amazon.com/) from which we can login as root user or as an IAM user.

-Or the one for my account alias `jbcodeforce`: [https://jbcodeforce.signin.aws.amazon.com/console](https://jbcodeforce.signin.aws.amazon.com/console) and user jerome
+Access the [AWS console](https://us-west-2.console.aws.amazon.com/) from which we can login as root user or as an IAM user: my account alias `boyerje`: [https://boyerje.signin.aws.amazon.com/console](https://boyerje.signin.aws.amazon.com/console) and user: `aws-jb`.

 The credentials and API key are in `~/.aws/credentials`

-* Select a region to create your resources: N California
-* Look at the services.

 ## AWS CLI common commands